funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

 Fixes
 [X] - saveYourStack: saving stack on changes should only occur when logged in [X] - test stack load flow
-[] - 'Conflicts' does not (visibally?) move to queue from stack
+[X] - 'Conflicts' does not (visibally?) move to queue from stack
       Instead, when cycling, 'I am empty' moves to stack.
       Popping 'I am empty' does nothing
-[] - ExplainationBox: Click outside to hide
+[X] - ExplainationBox: Click outside to hide
-[] - capacity should be displaying current capacity
-[] - do not store hardcoded urls in db, only store the unique UUID, use application code to piece together where the user should go [] - Sessions will persist until they are cleared by cronjob.
+[X] - capacity should be displaying current capacity [] - do not store hardcoded urls in db, only store the unique UUID, use application code to piece together where the user should go [] - Sessions will persist until they are cleared by cronjob.